PDF & SyncTeX

 • Verification 1: synctex Installation: Run "which synctex" in terminal to verify synctex is installed.
 If no output appears, reinstall your TeX environment.

-• Verification 2: TeX64 Runtime Check: Check TeX64's Settings > Runtime for a green checkmark.
+• Verification 2: TeX64 Environment Check: Check TeX64's Settings > Environment for a green checkmark.

 • Verification 3: Root File Setting: For multi-file projects, verify the root file is correctly set.